 Hand Sanitizer How-To

-Proper hand-washing is best, but when soap and water aren't available, hand sanitizers can be a substitute for on-the-go cleaning.
+Proper hand-washing is best, but when soap and water aren't available, hand sanitizers can help keep your hands clean

 - Rub your hands together.

 - Rub the product over all surfaces of your hands and fingers until your hands are dry, about 20 seconds..